Drama on HQ as Would-Be Winner is Kicked Out for Cheating

 Brual was also part of a private Discord community focused on "hacking" trivia apps, most notably HQ.
 Members of the community live collaborate on games, work together as teams, sell and swap extra lives, and trade tips and tricks—anything to gain a leg up on average players.

-On Sunday night, a bot in a private Discord chat that both Brual and the runner up, Kayla, were active members of was spitting out supposed answers live as other members of the group collaborated on answers in real time.
+On Sunday night, a bot in a Discord chat that both Brual and the runner, Kayla, are allegedly active members of was spitting out supposed answers live as other members of the group collaborated on answers in real time.

 "I can confirm that Kayla is in chat because she, along with Jeric, were both screaming in the voice chat about how far they got, and the only reason Kayla actually didn’t win was because she fat fingered," one fellow member of the Discord community revealed.

-Screenshots of the Discord chat shared with The Daily Beast show members collaborating and attempting to game the game.
+Screenshots of one Discord chat shared with The Daily Beast show members collaborating and attempting to game the game.

 The real action happens over voice chat, a member of the private Discord group explained.
-The voice chat acts as a real-time conference call between top trivia hackers and lets them to ferret out correct answers more quickly.
+Voice chats can act as a real-time conference call between top trivia hackers and lets them to ferret out correct answers more quickly.

 After The Daily Beast reached out to Brual for comment on his personal gmail, a representative from the Discord community responded saying, "We noticed that you have recently contacted one of our members in the Discord.
 Please do not do this.
 We take this kind of stuff seriously and do not want any of our members to be contacted.
 We hope that your recent email to Jeric will be your last," signed "The Community."